 “What is important is the expression you show in your face.
-You should not understand ‘filial’ [duty of a son or daughter] to mean merely the young doing physical tasks for their parents, or giving them food and wine when it is available,” he wrote.
+You should not understand ‘filial’ to mean merely the young doing physical tasks for their parents, or giving them food and wine when it is available,” he wrote.

 Thus, it’s a good bet the man who wrote “while your parents are alive, it is better not to travel far away,” would find many of the things American youth do to advance themselves (leaving home for college, summer camps, gap years, studying abroad, etc.) to be the height of bad taste.